-First let's clarify some terminology.
+First, let's clarify some terminology.
 All cacti are succulents, but not all succulents are cacti.
-While both cacti and succulents have thick fleshy parts which have the ability to store moisture for use when times are tough, the similarity ends there.
+While both cacti and succulents have thick fleshy parts that can store moisture for use when times are tough, the similarity ends there.

 A true cactus has an areole.
 It looks like a patch of cotton from which spines, flowers, and roots grow.
 While some succulents may have spines, they do not have areoles.